 Writing Resource Center - What is the high school process to help students organize application writing assignments by topic and school?
 Do they receive guidance on developing content?
 Who is responsible for helping the students with content feedback?
 Are there enough resources to support multiple rounds of feedback for multiple essays?

-Application Data Entry - Does the school host an application Bootcamp or 1:1 meetings during the summer leading up to Senior year-this to knock out the data entry portions of the application early on.
+Application Data Entry - Does the school host an application Bootcamp or 1:1 meetings during the summer leading up to Senior year to knock out the data entry portions of the application early on?

 Application List - Does the school help a student balance their list for admission probability and cost of attendance?
 Do they provide advice on early decision applications?

 Deadlines - Does the school monitor obvious and more subtle deadlines for students?
 Some examples of more subtle deadlines include applications submitted early for